Lyme Disease in Dogs (and Their Humans!)

 What are the symptoms of Lyme disease?

-In humans, the infection initially presents as a bullseye-like rash, appearing within three to thirty days.
+In humans, the infection initially presents as a bullseye-like rash, appearing within three to thirty days after a bite.
 However, the symptoms of Lyme disease in dogs differ:

 - Generalized pain